Dasharo/docs/docs/variants/msi_z690/initial-deployment.md

 sudo flashrom -p internal -w dump.rom --ifd -i bios
 ```

-NOTE: Dasharo version v0.1.0 will not have network connection.
+NOTE: Dasharo version v0.1.0 will not have a network connection.
 Use a different
-USB storage or an USB to Ethernet/USB WiFi adapter to move the binary to the
+USB storage or a USB to Ethernet/USB WiFi adapter to move the binary to the live
-live system.
+system.